The Toom Interface Via Coupling: Introduction

-One remarkable feature of this model is that the restriction from $\Om[\N]$ to the first $N$ vertices $\Om[N]:=\{-1, 1\}^{[N]}$ is itself a Markov chain; the dynamics is the same unless a clock rings for a spin in the last block of constant sign in $[1,N]$.
+One interesting feature of this model is that its restriction to the first $L$ vertices $\{\pm 1\}^{\llbracket 1,L\rrbracket}$ is itself a Markov chain; the dynamics is the same unless a clock rings for a spin in the last block of constant sign in $\llbracket 1,L\rrbracket$.
 For updates of spins in the last block, the dynamics reduces to single vertex spin flips.
-As a result, the restricted chain is irreducible on $\Om[N]$ and has a unique stationary measure $\pi_N$.
-As the sequence of measures $(\pi_{N})_{N\in \N}$ is consistent, this in term implies that the full chain has a unique invariant measure on $\Om[\N]$, $\pi_{\infty}$, which restricts to $\pi_N$ on $\Om[N]$.
+In the language of \cite{DLSS}, there are no finite-size effects.
+It is easy to check that the restricted chain is irreducible on $\{\pm 1\}^{\llbracket 1,L\rrbracket}$ and hence has a unique stationary measure $\mu_L$.
+The sequence of measures $(\mu_{L})_{L\in \N}$ is consistent, and this in turn implies that the full chain has a unique invariant measure on $\{\pm 1\}^\N$, $\mu_{\infty}$, which restricts to $\mu_L$ on $\{\pm 1\}^{\llbracket 1,L\rrbracket}$.

-Very little is understood rigorously about the behavior of either $\pi_{\infty}$ or the process $\sigma_t$, {though the papers \cite{BFLS,DLSS,DS} contain a number of interesting conjectures, heuristics and numerics.
-The first paper on the subject \cite{DLSS} studies the Markov chain defined above as a model describing fluctuations via kinetic roughening, the height function $h_x(\si_t)$ being defined by $h_x(\si_t)=\sum_{i=1}^x \si_t(i)$.
+Very little is understood rigorously regarding the behavior of either $\mu_{\infty}$ or the process $\sigma_t$, though the papers \cite{BFLS,DLSS,DS} contain a number of interesting conjectures, heuristics and numerics.
+The first paper on the subject, \cite{DLSS}, studied the Markov chain defined above as a model describing fluctuations via kinetic roughening, the height function $h_x(\si_t)$ being defined by $h_x(\si_t)=\sum_{i=1}^x \si_t(i)$.
 The striking observation there is that if $\lambda_+= 1/2$, the statistical properties of the model cannot be in the class governed by the conventional KPZ equation: in this case the process $h_x(\si_t)$ is distributionally invariant under global spin flip.

-One way to understand this at a heuristic level follows the work of Kardar, Parisi and Zhang and guess the behavior of $h(\si_t)$ in the appropriate scaling limit.
+One way to understand this at a heuristic level is to follow the work of Kardar, Parisi and Zhang and guess the behavior of $h(\si_t)$ in the appropriate scaling limit.
 The process should satisfy the SPDE